lenin17/Manipuri-English-Comparable-Corpus/README.md

 Contact
-If you have any questions or comments about the Corpus, please contact Laitonjam Lenin at lenin.lai17@gmail.com.
+If you have any questions or comments about the Corpus, please contact at lenin.lai17@gmail.com.